Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

     canvas.print_objectives_summary()

-This prints the following result, indicating that all constraints pass in the end and the objective has benn (very well) optimized:
+This prints the following result, indicating that all constraints pass in the end and the objective has been (very well) optimized:
 ::
     ===> SUCCESS - all constraints evaluations pass NoPattern(GGTCTC (BsaI), None) Passed.
 Pattern not found !